 It's easier to find instances of Kubernetes in production in the enterprise today versus just a year ago.
 This is due to the proliferation of commercial platforms that package this open source container orchestration software for enterprise use, such as CoreOS Tectonic and Rancher Labs' container management product, Rancher.
 In the two years since the initial release of Kubernetes, early adopters said the platform has facilitated big changes in high availability (HA) and application portability within their organizations.

-For example, disaster recovery (DR) across availability zones (AZs) in the Amazon Web Services (AWS) public cloud was notoriously unwieldy with VM-based approaches.
+For example, disaster recovery (DR) across availability (AZs) in the Amazon Web Services (AWS) public cloud was notoriously unwieldy with VM-based approaches.
 Yet, it has become the standard for Kubernetes deployments at SAP's Concur Technologies during the last 18 months.

-Concur first rolled out the open source, upstream Kubernetes project in production to support a receipt image service in December 2015, at a time when clusters that spanned multiple AZs for HA were largely unheard-of, said Dale Ragan, principal software engineer for the firm, based in Bellevue, Wash.
+Concur rolled out the open source, upstream Kubernetes project in production to support a receipt image service in December 2015, at a time when clusters that spanned multiple AZs for HA were largely unheard-of, said Dale Ragan, principal software engineer for the firm, based in Bellevue, Wash.

-Concur's Dale Ragan first shared details of the company's use of Kubernetes in production with TechTarget in May 2016, delineating what he liked -- openness for third-party tool plug-ins -- as well as the limitations Concur was working around.
+Concur's Dale Ragan shared details of the company's use of Kubernetes in production with TechTarget in May 2016, delineating what he liked -- openness for third-party tool plug-ins -- as well as the limitations Concur was working around.

 "We wanted to prepare for HA, running it across AZs, rather than one cluster per AZ, which is how other people do it," Ragan said.
 "It's been pretty successful -- we hardly ever have any issues with it."